-Once you have registered, make sure you go through our postgraduate researcher checklist to make the most of your first few months.
+Once you have registered, make sure you go through our postgraduate researcher checklist on the Bristol Doctoral College Sharepoint site to make the most of your first few months.

 Not registered yet?
 Questions about getting yourself set up on basic systems, or into your accommodation?
 Check out the New Students checklist for a rundown of everything you need to get done and where you need to go.

 Looking for advice from a PGR perspective?
 Visit the BDC blog to read six tips from current and recently graduated research students.